 "...checks everything on the hypothetical, “what makes a perfect song” check list."
 Rural Sounds

 In 2015 Leo joined hiphop/soul group 'Gold of my Own' - sparking an organic and ongoing collaboration with musicians Chris Pedley, Vanessa Freeman and Ted Carrasco - with performances around the UK at the Barbican Centre, Ronnie Scotts, Larmer Tree Festival and North Face Festival (Italy and Switzerland).

 In August 2013, Leo recorded his debut album, “Pembroke Road” featuring special guest Neil Yates (Trumpet) alongside Duncan Eagles (Saxophone), Max Luthert (Bass), and Eric Ford (Drums).
 The album was released in September 2014 on the esteemed F-IRE records and features nine original compositions – honed over a ten year musical relationship with his band.
 Tracks from “Pembroke Road” were played on BBC3 Radio, Jazz FM and UK Jazz Radio as well as numerous online radio stations.
 The subsequent release tour of the UK visited venues across the country including The Verdict (Brighton), Pizza Express (Soho), Dempsey’s (Cardiff) and The Hive (Shrewsbury).

-Leo is a passionate teacher and educator and currently holds the position of Professor of Guitar at the Royal Military School of Music.
+Leo is also a passionate teacher and educator and currently holds the position of Professor of Guitar at the Royal Military School of Music.
 In 2015 Leo was asked to re-write the contemporary guitar syllabus which is now taught all around the UK and internationally at army institutions.

 “Appleyard could well be the most accomplished new UK jazz guitarist to come along since Femi Temowo…”